 Trials in our lives cause us to have fear and anxiety then question God.

 God has a reason for allowing trials to come into our lives.
-Does that make us happy?
+But does that make us happy?
 Well, no.

 Once, there was a girl named Sheila.
-She was beautiful, smart, popular and had a great family.
+She was beautiful, intelligent, popular, and had a great family.
 It seemed like she had everything.
 The perfect life.

-She graduated high school in the top 10 of her class, and went on to a very reputable college.
-Sheila adapted so easily to college life.
-Again, she was popular and had a ton of friends.
+She graduated high school in the top 10 of her class and went to a very reputable college.
+Again, Sheila adapted so quickly to college life.
+Besides, she was popular and had a ton of friends.

 She seemed to just float through life without a care in the world.

-When other people would talk about their problems or struggles she would listen attentively, had the look of true concern and understanding and then tell them things would get better, they just needed to have faith in God.
+When other people would talk about their problems or struggles, she would listen attentively, have the look of true concern and understanding, and then tell them things would get better; they just needed to have faith in God.

-Sheila went on to date a very handsome, smart, strong Christian guy at college.
-Everyone was so happy for them because honestly, they were both great people and you couldn’t help but be happy for them!
+Sheila went on to date a very handsome, smart, Christian guy at college.
+Everyone was so happy for them because, honestly, they were both great people, and you couldn’t help but be happy for them!

-Several years later, Sheila’s life and faith was shaken to the core.
+Several years later, Sheila’s life and faith were shaken to the core.
 Her loving husband and the wonderful father to her children had been unfaithful.

 The truth is we all have things in life that are hard.
 We all walk through the valley of disappointment at some time in our lives.

 Others may not always know about it, but it happens.
-I’ve been guilty of being jealous of other women at church.
+For example, I’ve been guilty of being jealous of other women at church.